cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### Response

 On successful creation, a `201` response code will be returned.
-A response header, `location`, will contain the URL within Cobalt's API of the new asset.
+A response header, `Location`, will contain the URL within Cobalt's API of the new asset.

 <aside class="notice">